 Another important difference is that Forward allows for both online, app-based visits as well as in-person visits, both unlimited and included with the monthly fee.
 Forward’s doctors can prescribe some medications, and even have a limited pharmacy on-site, allowing them to send prescriptions directly to you.
 First fills of prescriptions for blood pressure, diabetes, asthma, antibiotics and other similar medications are included in membership.
 All seasonal and travel vaccines and medications are included in your membership.

 Other recurring medications unable to be filled on-site can be sent to your pharmacy, or directly to you.
 Prescriptions are coordinated through insurance, though visits are not.

 Forward is HIPAA compliant, and leverages encryption and de-identification techniques to store your data in order to ensure it remains private.

 Forward Healthcare reviews from BBB and Trustpilot

-Forward Healthcare currently has an F rating with the BBB, based purely on the number of complaints that the business has received from customers and the fact that the business has not resolved those complaints.
+Forward Healthcare previously had an F rating with the BBB, based purely on the number of complaints, but now the business has an A- rating showing an effort to resolve former complaints.
 Forward Healthcare is not accredited with the BBB, and their BBB profile only has three customer reviews, with an average rating of 1.33 out of 5 stars.
-Forward Healthcare has a score of 1.9 out of 5 stars on Trustpilot, based on 221 customer reviews.
+Forward Healthcare has a score of 1.8 out of 5 stars on Trustpilot, based on 231 customer reviews.

 How much does an online doctor visit with Forward cost?